 In recent years, the staunch traditions of the Texas barbecue scene have slowly been giving way to new talent and culinary innovation.
 Restaurateurs are remixing their low-and-slow cooked meats with modern and international influences that have delivered headline-making dishes.
 Folks like to say we’re in a golden age of barbecue: Whether you decide to go the way of the purists or are interested in tasting the future of smoking, there’s something for everyone in the world of Texas barbecue.

 As any person from Central Texas knows, a trip to Lockart, Texas, is a rite of passage—an almost-holy pilgrimage that every meat-loving soul must undertake.
-Lockhart is the state’s official “Barbecue Capital of Texas” and the town of just 15,000 people has five different barbecue restaurants, with Kreuz Market, Black’s Barbecue, and Smitty’s Market the big three names.
-While Kreuz has to-die-for sides like its German potato salad and Black’s is known for expanding into Austin, Smitty’s has the most consistently delicious meats in the Lockhart game, in this Texan’s humble opinion.
+Lockhart is the state’s official “Barbecue Capital of Texas” and the town of just 15,000 people has five different barbecue restaurants, with Kreuz Market, Black’s Barbecue, and Smitty’s Market being the big three names.
+While Kreuz has to-die-for sides like its German potato salad and Black’s is known for expanding into Austin, Smitty’s has some of the most consistently delicious meats in the Lockhart game, in this Texan’s humble opinion.

 Smitty’s was founded in 1948 and still occupies the same red-brick building in downtown Lockhart.
 Step through Smitty’s swinging screen door from its packed dirt parking lot and you will immediately find yourself in the smokehouse.
 (Tilt your eyes up to that antique pressed tin ceiling.)
 Fires smolder in open pits, the walls are stained black, and the menu on the wall has been tanned a dull shade of brown from years of smoke.
 Once you get to the front of the line, the pitmaster—dressed in a white apron, sweat on his brow, and grease stains down his front—will ask you what meats you’d like.
 Try a half-pound of the fatty brisket, some of the prime rib (not typical in ’cue joints, but heavenly nonetheless), and the jalapeño cheddar sausage.
 He’ll then ask if you’d like some bread—the correct answer being, yes, you would, thank you very much.